michelp/nerve/README.md

 # Watching zerovisors with zerovisors

-'zvwatch' can be used to watch zerovisor, in turn reporting to a "meta" zerovisor.
+'zvopen' can be used to watch zerovisor, in turn reporting to a "meta" zerovisor.
 Typically one master zerovisor will watch a ring of zerovisors, which in turn watch a cluster of processes.

+# Using zerovisor.zvopen.Popen

+The 'zvopen' program is a wrapper around a class that mimics the operation of the 'subprocess.Popen' class.
+This means that in most cases, with minimal constructor changes, the 'zerovisor.zvopen.Popen' class can be substituted into an existing program that uses 'subprocess.Popen' to provide process supervision to child processes started from Python code.

+Note that the zerovisor Popen is not a perfect clone of Popen.